Spread the love

 Dam Square is the city’s central plaza and one of its most popular tourist attractions.
 Here, visitors can explore a variety of shops and restaurants, as well as the iconic Royal Palace.
 The square is also home to a number of events throughout the year, such as the annual Queen’s Day Festival and the Amsterdam Light Festival.
 It’s the perfect place to soak up the atmosphere of the city.

-See also Exploring Must See Places in Toronto
+See also Must See Places in Bali: A Guide to the Island's Spectacular Temples

 The Heineken Experience